80at8/dhcp-batcher/README.md

 the batcher and proxy haven't been throuroughly tested, so obviously don't use them on a production system -- I still have unit tests to write for the proxy code.
 I've tested the DHCP DORA proxying over a meraki relay, to the batcher-proxy to the client (Fluke LinkSprinter 200).

-update: throughput testing has been completed using perfdhcp, it should be quite performant for most networks where subnets have aggregate request traffic of 10 to 50 requests per second with one or two upstream dhcp servers, for more requests per second more dhcp servers and proxies should be used.

-Here are the numbers from perfdhcp:

-100/SEC

-    ISC Rate: 47.7622 4-way exchanges/second, expected rate: 100
-    PROXY Rate: 47.4405 4-way exchanges/second, expected rate: 100

-1000/SEC

-    ISC Rate 388.77 4-way exchanges/second, expected rate: 1000
-    PROXY Rate: 290.86 4-way exchanges/second, expected rate: 1000

 Would be nice to test the API endpoints (thx Chris!) for V1 more thorougly, and convert some of the functions to function receivers and interfaces for better unit tests and code coverage.

 ## usage flags